Alfred Pennyworth: DC Rebirth

 Following the 2016 DC Rebirth continuity reboot, Alfred appears in Detective Comics and the third volume of Batman, as well as in All-Star Batman.
 In the latter, Alfred is among the many Gotham citizens blackmailed by Two-Face into stopping Batman from providing Two-Face's former self, Harvey Dent, a cure for his split personality; Alfred in particular reluctantly shoots down the Batwing as Batman is flying it.

+Alfred was revealed to have been part of Briar's organization in his earlier life until he left where it was assumed that Briar had died.
+It would later be revealed that Briar survived and made a clone of Alfred Pennyworth called Dark Knight.

-When asked, Alfred reveals his secret; years earlier, he had hired a hitman to kill the Joker after the villain murdered Jason Todd and disabled Barbara Gordon.
+When asked, Alfred reveals his secret; years earlier, he had hired a hitman to kill Joker after the villain murdered Jason Todd and disabled Barbara Gordon.
 Alfred soon cancelled the hit, however, after realizing that committing cold-blooded murder would betray Batman's ideals.

-In Batman #77 (part of the "City of Bane" storyline), an evil version of Thomas Wayne from an alternate dimension invades Gotham City and defeats Batman, and uses Alfred as a hostage to keep the rest of the Bat-Family out.
+In Batman #77 (part of the "City of Bane" storyline), the Flashpoint version of Thomas Wayne from an alternate dimension invades Gotham City and defeats Batman, and uses Alfred as a hostage to keep the rest of the Bat-Family out.
 At Thomas' behest, Bane breaks Alfred's neck, killing him after Robin sneaks into Gotham City to rescue him and defeat Bane.

-When Bruce comes back to Gotham, he is captured and shown Alfred's body, but a recorded message reveals that he arranged for his own death so that Bruce could come back and stop Thomas, the message reaffirming Alfred's faith in Bruce as the true Batman.

 In Nightwing #78, Barbara visits Dick Grayson and reveals that Alfred was a billionaire, due to stock from Wayne Industries after Alfred became Bruce's legal guardian.
 Barbara then tells Dick that Alfred has left his fortune to Dick in his will.